microsoftgraph/microsoft-graph-docs-contrib/concepts/tutorial-accessreviews-securitygroup.md

 ### Response

 The following response shows the decisions taken on the instance of the review.
-Because **Building security group** had two members, two decision items are expected.
+Because **Building security** had two members, two decision items are expected.

 <!-- {
   "blockType": "response",